microsec/regulations/hrsz--all--ssl--EN.md

 unique in the Trust Service Provider’s registry.
 The assignment of unique identifiers to Subject is done in the order in which the received Certificate Applications are processed.

-Every Website Authentication Certificate contains an FQDNor IP address value in the "Subject DN CommonName" field of the Certificate, which in itself ensures the uniqueness of the "Subject" field.
+Every Website Authentication Certificate contains an FQDN or IP address value in the "Subject DN CommonName" field of the Certificate, which in itself ensures the uniqueness of the "Subject" field.